Difference Between Savings and Investing

 - Third as our situation improves further, we start to desire things we need to buy – maybe a bike, clothes, car or a house.

-- Fourth, we start to desire (want) certain items – maybe a fancy music system, a nice vacation etc.
+- Fourth, we start to desire (want) certain items – may be a fancy music system, a nice vacation, etc.

-- Fifth, if after most of our needs and wants are fulfilled, we start looking at options to put the money left over, into areas with the intention of generating more money for us in future.
+- Fifth, if after most of our needs and wants are fulfilled, we start looking at options to put the money left over, into areas with the intention of generating more money for us in the future.

 Saving is something one does from stage 1 till 4.
-Investing occurs only from 5th stage onwards.
+Investing occurs only from the 5th stage onwards.